 What Is Soul Fatigue?

-Soul fatigue is the tired that sleep doesn’t touch.
+Soul fatigue is the tired that sleep doesn’t touch no matter how much of it you get.

-You can knock out for ten hours and still drag yourself up feeling heavy, like something sat on your chest all night.
+You can knock out for ten hours and still drag yourself up feeling heavy, like something sat on your chest all night and screamed in your ear simultaneously.

-Harder to point at, and it sits somewhere you can’t stretch out or massage away.
+Soul fatigue is harder to point at, and it sits somewhere you can’t stretch out or massage away no matter how many yoga classes you go to or even if you could afford a weekly massage.

-I’m no stranger to this awful tiredness, and if you found your way here you might not be either.
+I’m no stranger to this awful tiredness, and if you found your way here in the wild west of the internet, you might not be either.

 What Is Soul Fatigue?